-Russian Deputy Foreign Minister Sergei Ryabkov said today, November 30, that Russia does not rule out the possibility of resuming nuclear tests.
+Russian Deputy Foreign Minister Sergei Ryabkov stated today, November 30, that Russia does not rule out the possibility of resuming nuclear tests.

-Asked in an interview with TASS today, November 30, whether Russia was considering nuclear testing as a response to the US's escalating actions, Ryabkov replied that "this issue is being discussed," according to RT.
+When asked in an interview with TASS news agency today, November 30, whether Russia was considering a nuclear test as a response to escalating US actions, Ryabkov replied that "this issue is being discussed," according to RT.

-“I just want to say that the situation is quite complicated.
-This issue is constantly being considered in all its elements and aspects,” Mr. Ryabkov added.
+"I just want to say that the situation is quite complex.
+This issue is constantly being considered in all its elements and aspects," Ryabkov added.

 Russian Deputy Foreign Minister Sergei Ryabkov